mdomagk/personal-website/content/publication/domagk2024b/index.md

 ---
-title: 'Analysing Large-Scale Power Quality Data: Case Study of Estonian TSO Measurements'
+title: 'Use Cases for Power Quality Data Analysis: Case Study for the Estonian Transmission System'

 authors:
   - admin